jessicarush/javascript-notes/functions.md

 ## Closure

-Like in Python, closures mean that inner functions will remember the variables that were passed to them, even when the function has long finished running.
+*Closure* is the concept that inner functions will remember the variables that were passed to them, even when the function has long finished running.
 Or you could say: Closure is when a function is able to remember and access its lexical scope even when that function is executing outside its lexical scope.
 Variables that you might think are garbage collected by the engine once a function is no longer in use, are remembered by inner functions.
 For example:

 ```javascript
 function multiplier(x) {